 The sbox_fatal_memory_exceeded error code is displayed when Google Chrome runs out of memory.
-This is often because of an app or website that uses excessive amounts of memory.
+This is often because of an app or website that uses excessive memory.
 Let us look at the possible reasons and fixes for this Chrome issue.

 Do you use Eset antivirus?

 I reviewed dozens of Chrome Help Forum threads and Reddit threads discussing this issue.
-Most of the time, the reason for sbox_fatal_memory_exceeded error is a third-party app, extension, or a website.
+Most of the time, the reason for sbox_fatal_memory_exceeded error is a third-party app, extension, or website.

 If you have Eset products installed on your computer, check if you are using the latest version.
 If there is an update available, install it, restart your computer and try using Chrome again.